 Can answers be edited after the questionnaire is completed?

-- Yes, most questions can be updated by your Google Specialist or the Google Food Support team.
+- Yes, most questions can be updated by your Google Manager or the Google Food Support team.
 You can additionally get access to the Google Console, which will give you the ability to make changes directly.

 Live Testing Instructions